 Crafters and Tinkers get one free production action they may take during an event.
 Except in highly unusual circumstances, other downtime actions cannot be performed during in-game production periods.

-Like everything in Fractured, there are a few rules that govern the downtime submission.
+Like everything in the Forest of Doors system, there are a few rules that govern the downtime submission.
 Unfortunately, downtime actions that do not meet these requirements will make little to no progress in the game.
 We always try our best to understand the purpose of your downtime action, but with an average of 150 actions per game to record, score, and write, we unfortunately cannot reach out to every player for clarification.
 Following these guidelines is a surefire way to get the most success from your time.

 Similar to the one above, your downtimes cannot all depend on each other.
 For instance, a downtime action suite like the below would not be acceptable.